-The feature sits right along Digital Wellbeing.
-Here, parents can set up their children's phones.
-They can set daily limits, bedtimes, and get an insight into which apps their kids spend time.
-These options were available through Family Link for a while already, but Google now makes it easier to set everything up by backing it right into the OS.
+The feature sits right inside Digital Wellbeing.
+Here, parents can set up their children's phones and control daily limits, bedtimes, and get an insight into which apps their kids spend time in.
+These options were available through Family Link for a while already, but Google now makes it easier to set everything up by baking it right into the OS.

-There are also some improvements to these parental controls.
-The funniest tidbit is that kids can ask for bonus time that can be granted or denied, so it's not a system that's 100 percent rigid anymore.
+There are also some improvements to parental controls.
+Kids can ask for bonus time that can be granted or denied, so it's not a system that's 100 percent rigid anymore, allowing for negotiations.
 Also new is the option to set time limits for specific apps, not just the complete device.

 While I think that children that young maybe shouldn't have a smartphone in the first place, parents can now at least have some peace of mind and don't need to worry about their kids' faces being glued to screens all day.